Naereen/web-sphinx/hitch-hiking.en.rst

 * and usually they are locals (living near the start point or the destination);
 * *Last but the not the least:* usually very nice people!
 Thanks a lot!!

 ------------------------------------------------------------------------------

 *Couch Surfing* ?
 -----------------
-Of course, I really like the concept of `Couch Surfing <http://www.couchsurfing.com/about/how-it-works>`_, and even if I have not used it a lot:
+Of course, I know and I really like the concept of `Couch Surfing <http://www.couchsurfing.com/about/how-it-works>`_, and even if I have not used it a lot:

-- `I have an account on couchsurfing.com <https://www.couchsurfing.com/people/lilian-besson/>`_ (without any photo -- as always),
+- `I have an account on CouchSurfing.com <https://www.couchsurfing.com/people/lilian-besson/>`_ (without any photo -- as always),
-- and I even offer `my couch <https://www.couchsurfing.com/people/lilian-besson/couch>`_ to fellows couch-surfer!
+- and I even offer `my couch <https://www.couchsurfing.com/people/lilian-besson/couch>`_ to fellow couch-surfers!

 .. (c) Lilian Besson, 2011-2016, https://bitbucket.org/lbesson/web-sphinx/